 My research interests focus on understanding the mechanisms governing global atmosphere-ocean dynamics and their impacts on climate variability.
-Mathematical models such as general circulation models and idealized simple models are my preferred research tools.
-Currently, my research lies in the areas of spring ENSO variability and associated teleconnections, inter-ocean heat transport and large-scale atmosphere-ocean processes conducive to extreme weather events.
+I use both observations and mathematical models, such as general atmosphere-ocean circulation models, as my research tools.
+Currently, my research lies in the areas of inter-basin ocean transports of heat, salt and carbon; atmosphere-ocean processes conducive to extreme weather events; Antarctic sea-ice variability; and inter-ENSO variability.

 What drives the southern subtropical anticyclones in austral winter?: The southern subtropical anticyclones are notably stronger in austral winter than in summer, which is in contrast with the Northern Hemisphere in which subtropical anticyclones are more intense in boreal summer consistent with the monsoon heating paradigm.
 Specially designed model experiments show that during boreal summer enhanced tropical convection activity in the Northern Hemisphere plays important roles in strengthening the southern subtropical anticyclones (Lee et al. 2013).